varjakm/Andmetehnika_projekt/README.md

 The main visual on dashboard compares the average value in the world to user selected value.
 This allows to compare how specific region or country compares to the world average and how numbers have changed over time.

 The scatter plot visual on bottom of the dashboard shows the correlation of selected life expectancy or literacy to GDP.
-The tooltip on selected dataooint displays information about county and it's location on the map.
+The tooltip on selected datapoint displays information about county and it's location on the map.

 The bar chart visual on the left enables to drill-down from region numbers to country level numbers.